 Thank you to everyone who participated in our Community Conservation Survey.
 In addition to the community survey we are using key information and data sources to help identify priority areas for protection on the Island and holding focus groups with key stakeholders.
 Our updated plan will guide future conservation opportunities and priorities.

 Some revelations of our update include:

 • The current supply of undeveloped and unprotected land may be gone by 2030, based on a simple linear projection using trends from that past 18-years.
 This is two years later than the previous projection, based on data through 2010, which was due to the Great Recession’s economic slowdown.
 About 27% of the island would have some level of protection based on the historic rate of land protection.
 Please note that land protection efforts over the last 18 years have included many large, one-time efforts, including the private acquisition of the IslandWood campus and an $8 million dollar public open space bond;

 • Very few large, undeveloped and unprotected parcels remain.
+For example, in 1996 there were 94 undeveloped properties over 10 acres in size.
+Now, over 20 years later, there are only 35 remaining.
 It is urgent that these remaining properties are individually evaluated for their value to completing upland wildlife and open space networks on Bainbridge Island;

 • Wildlife preserve size and shape should be analyzed for adequacy to meet the needs of indicator species.
 Upland wildlife corridors need to be evaluated and likely re-mapped to areas that are already protected or have remaining opportunities for protection.
 New wildlife networks (including corridors) should be guided by protecting priority habitats and shared with our community, the City and Park District for their consideration during comprehensive plan updates.
 Consider areas such as the mid-island corridor for additional expansion and look to areas that are not yet connected, such as Gazzam to Islandwood, Restoration Point to Blakely Harbor, etc.